 English | Arabic | Chinese | Farsi | Korean | Punjabi | Russian | Somali | Spanish | Tagalog | Ukrainian | Vietnamese

 Equal Opportunities & Benefits

-State law also protects students from disability discrimination in public schools.
+Federal and state law protect students from disability discrimination in public schools.
 These laws make sure that students with disabilities have educational opportunities and benefits equal to those provided to students without disabilities.
 To be protected by these laws, a student must have a physical or mental impairment that substantially limits one or more major life activities.

 Under Section 504, students with disabilities can access the accommodations, aids, and services they need to access and benefit from education.
 Section 504 requires that public schools provide a "free appropriate public education" (FAPE) to every student with a disability - regardless of the nature or severity of the disability.

 Bullying & Harassment Based on Disability